 Exciting Rail News for Travellers and Homeowners

-The way we travel between the UK and France is evolving, bringing excellent news for explorers, second homeowners, and property investors abroad.
+The way we travel between the UK and France is evolving, bringing excellent news for explorers, second homeowners, and international property investors.
 Eurostar’s upcoming Celestia trains, scheduled for 2031, will deliver faster, more comfortable, and greener crossings.
 These double-decker trains can hold up to 540 passengers each, and when two are linked, they provide over 1,000 seats per trip!

 This increase in capacity means easier travel between the UK and Europe, but this isn’t just good news for Brits and European travellers; it’s a significant boost for international homeowners and property investors, too.